What Are Your Options if a Property Sale Falls Through?

 Quick sale companies

-Another option is to sell through quick sale company like SOLD.CO.UK.
-Finding a new buyer through the open market can be time consuming.
-It is comforting to know your sale is certain, so that you do not lose your new home in the meantime.
+Another option is to sell through quick-sale companies.
+Finding a new buyer through the open market can be time-consuming.
+It is comforting to know your sale is certain so that you do not lose your new home in the meantime.

 You’ll receive maximum profits because quick sale companies rarely charge fees.
 SOLD.CO.UK even pay your solicitor fees.
 A traditional estate agent typically keeps up to 5% of your sale plus 20% VAT.

-If you need further advice to keep your house sale on track, or if your house sale has fallen through, speak with us on 0800 566 8490 or send your enquiry to email@example.com.
+If you need further advice to keep your house sale on track, or if your house sale has fallen through, contact us today to see how we can help you sell your property.